gbowne1/ProgrammerNotes/C_and_Cpp_Programming/cpp-tutorial.md

 };
 ```

 In this first example, "season" is the name of the enumeration, and "spring," "summer," "autumn," and "winter" are the values of type "season."
 By default, "spring" is 0, "summer" is 1, and so on.
-You can also change the default value of an enum element during declaration if necessary2
+You can also change the default value of an enum element during declaration if necessary
-.

 Enums are used to restrict data to certain values and provide it in a human-readable format.
 They are vital for any project where you need to work with a fixed set of values, such as game development or managing states of objects

+## Compiled C++ code

+In C++, when you compile a source file, it is converted into an object file.
+The object files resulting from the compilation of multiple source files are then linked into an executable, a shared library, or a static library.
+Here are the differences between the common compiled object files in C++:

+- `a.out` file: This is the default name of the executable file produced by the compiler if no other name is specified.
+It is the final output of the linking step when compiling C++ source files

+- `.bin` file: In C++, there is no standard file format for binary files.
+The .bin extension is often used for generic binary files, but it is not specific to C++ object files

+- `.obj` file: This is the standard extension for object files in the Windows environment.
+Object files contain machine code and are the result of compiling C++ source files.
+They are later linked to produce an executable or a library

+Other common compiled object files: In addition to the above, C++ also uses shared libraries (.so files in Unix-based systems, .dll files in Windows) and static libraries (.a files in Unix-based systems, .lib files in Windows) for modularizing code and reusing it across different programs also .exe files.

+It's important to note that object files created with different compilers are generally not binary-compatible due to differences in implementation-defined details such as the size and alignment of data types

+Therefore, when distributing precompiled C++ libraries, it is often expected that the same compiler will be used for linking to ensure binary compatibility

+Understanding the compilation and linking steps in C++ is crucial for efficient code development and debugging

+Each C++ source file needs to be compiled into an object file, and the resulting object files are then linked into an executable, a shared library, or a static library

+Additionally, C++ also uses shared libraries (.so files in Unix-based systems, .dll files in Windows) and static libraries (.a files in Unix-based systems, .lib files in Windows) for modularizing code and reusing it across different programs.